-Gran Via is currently the most important street in the entire city.
-If you are looking for a weekend dedicated to shopping, then this is the right place.
-Many of the buildings are currently being restored as shopping centres by the most iconic brands in the fashion world.
-We can find brands such as H&M, Primark, Zara, Cortefiel, Mango and many others.
-Also, Gran Via is known as to be the Spanish Broadway, enclosing one of the most varied nightlife in Europe.
-It is indeed, the street that never sleeps.
+Gran Via is the most important street in the entire city.
+If you’re looking for a weekend dedicated to shopping, then this is the right place.
+Many of the buildings are currently being renovated into shopping centers by some of the most iconic brands in the fashion world, such as H&M, Primark, Zara, Cortefiel, Mango, and many others.
+Also known as the Spanish Broadway, Gran Via offers some of the city’s best nightlife.
+In Madrid, Gran Via is the street that never sleeps!

 These top five iconic places in Madrid are proof of the amazing variety this city has to offer.
 But there is so much more to discover!
 Start with these five sites, and then take your time to explore Madrid.
 This city has something for everyone!